Use Two HTTP Requests - JSON and Binary

 Easier Said Than Done?

-- Prepare the REST API to accept such requests – this may vary depending on the technology used.
+In order to establish multipart request communication, we need to perform the following steps:- Prepare the REST API to accept such requests – this may vary depending on the technology used.

 - Create multipart requests in the Web application – it may also vary depending on the technology used, but my example is using plain JS, which should be easily converted.